Benefiting the Community at Greenwave Dispensary with Michael and Thomas Mayes

 At Greenwave, the Mayes brothers prioritize accommodating their vendors, patients, and helping their community.
 With this, they continue to find a middle ground.
 A community where the dispensary can co-exist in an amicable way to benefit its patients and the surrounding businesses.

-As the CEO of the Chicago-based cannabis consulting firm, Quantum 9, Michael applies his experience to Greenwave and its community.
+As the CEO of the Chicago-based firm, Quantum 9, Michael applies his experience to Greenwave and its community.
 He stresses the importance of integrating a safety plan while outlining the building’s design process.

 Additionally, the article considers the brothers’ choice in the dispensary’s real estate location.
 Because the building was previously a chicken restaurant, the Mayes brothers have a kitchen available in their facility.
 Looking to potentially create a medical production facility, the dispensary continues its race toward opening day and ultimately benefiting its community.

 A Portion of Greenwave Dispensary Proceeds Will Be Donated to the Homeless Hotel in South Lansing

 Because the cannabis industry is so new, Michael acknowledges individuals who may be skeptical about medical marijuana.
 And instead, the plant should be seen as how it is.
 A viable solution to pain and other life-debilitating conditions.